 Aquatic ecosystems are under permanent pressure by man-made pollution that enters into coastal and marine environments via river discharge, atmospheric transport and deposition, as well as diffuse input pathways.
 This pressure is subject to short-term and long-term changes due to changes in industrial production pathways, environmental awareness and legislation, consumer demands and the development of new chemicals.
-Coastal environments offer important goods and services, and POPs threaten human and ecosystem health.
-Besides accumulation in the food web, POPs can be transported from coastal environments towards the open oceans, resulting in long-term pollution and long-term effects on the global marine environment including the Arctic and Antarctica.
+Coastal environments offer important goods and services, and harmful substances threaten human and ecosystem health.
+Besides accumulation in the food web, some of these organic contaminants can be transported from coastal environments towards the open oceans, resulting in long-term pollution and long-term effects on the global marine environment including the Arctic and Antarctica.